 In recent years, SEAW has sent teams to China and Japan.
-To contribute to a fund specifically intended to cover costs associated with travel for these teams, please contribute by visiting the Donations page or directly visiting PayPal.
+To contribute to a fund specifically intended to cover costs associated with travel for these teams, please contribute by visiting the or directly visiting PayPal.

 SEFW supports research activity that will improve the safety of the general public by elevating the quality of the practice of structural engineering.